ferrucc-io/ferruccio/content/posts/throughput.md

 ## Let's be pirates

-This will take a lot of time and effort, but it will work out for us!
-If you're optimistic and ambitious I hope this will help you find your way.
+This is by no means the way of doing things.
+It takes a lot of time, effort and iterations to find what works.
+This is where we are today as a team of three, soon to be four.
+I hope this will encourage you to be a pirate too and find your way.

 _Ignore any typos - I don't do edits_